-Sendowl is the program I use to sell my two products, Affiliate Action Plan and Naturally Fertile.
+Sendowl is the program I use to sell my two products.
 It allows me to create affiliate programs so I can pay a percentage of my sales to people who promote the books.

 Influential Mama Network: $13 a month ( Dec-Feb – $39)

 I joined Inez Bayardo’s Influential Mama Network back in December and I love it!
 When you subscribe to the group, you get access to a private Facebook group that is very active and very supportive.

 The group focus is social media and sponsored posts so it’s a bit different than a lot of other blogging groups.
 Inez makes a full time living just from sponsored posts and is a bit of an Instagram guru.